 condition.
 Find out what financial support could be available to you.

-Once you are registered with Student Support, we can help to put in place support and arrangements for your day to day studies and exams.
+Once you are registered with the Student Services Hub, we can help to put in place support and arrangements for your day to day studies and exams.
 Find out what

 academic and learning support you could be eligible to receive.